Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Total and Moneyline

-See the favorite, total and moneyline for this matchup posted on several sportsbooks.
+Here's a look at the favorite, total and moneyline for this matchup at multiple sportsbooks.

 |Hurricanes Moneyline